entomologyx/work-with-wordlists/README.md

 # work-with-wordlists
-some python3 scripts to merge and create wordlists
+some python3 scripts to create wordlists
 wordlists are always in the format that each word is separated by a new line
+These scripts operate mostly on RAM so if you want to create a wordlist for a very long password with a big charset, go search somewhere else because your computer will get crashed.
+If you want to merge 2 or more wordlists into one without duplicates, there are already amazing tools like dymerge etc

 todo:
 - make scripts run faster for big wordlists
-- create wordlist merger

 usage:
 these scripts don't accept parameters from console, you have to edit the .py file according to your needs